 If I found $20 I didn’t knpow about

 If my clinci saw 30 clients and they all loved it!

 and Three “I am…” positive one or two word answers (ie I am strong, fast and content)

-–Ok, honestly it didn’t do much for me the first day or two – but then it hits, floods more like – maybe its the 3 things to make the day awesome all click, maybe its the 10 sec. of watching a bee work makes you appreciate life, not sure why or how it all clicks but I know I felt it.
+–Ok, honestly it didn’t do much for me the first day or two – but then it hits, floods more like – maybe its the “3 things to make the day awesome” all hit and it really was awesome, maybe its the 10 sec. of watching a bee work makes you appreciate life, not sure why or how it all clicks but I know I felt it.
 Like a cog slipping into gear.

 The hot buzz word now is Mindfullness, I think of it as “manly meditation.” a definite part of true “ohm” Buddha style meditation but on a budget.